chrisant996/clink/docs/clink.md

 A [match generator](#matchgenerators) or [argmatcher](#argumentcompletion) or [luafunc: key binding](#luakeybindings) can use [clink.onfiltermatches()](#clink.onfiltermatches) to register a function that will be called after matches are generated but before they are displayed or inserted (this is reset every time match generation is invoked).

 The function receives a table argument containing the matches to be displayed, a string argument indicating the completion type, and a boolean argument indicating whether filename completion is desired.
 The table argument has a `match` string field and a `type` string field; these are the same as in [builder:addmatch()](#builder:addmatch).
+In Clink v1.6.5 and newer, the table includes the full set of match fields, especially including the `display` field.

 The possible completion types are: